JuliaAstro/AstroAngles.jl/README.md

 hms2ha  # (hours, mins, secs) -> hour angles
 ```

+the above functions can take a string as input and will automatically parse it (using `parse_dms` or `parse_hms`, respectively) before converting.

 ### Formatting angles

 Lastly, we have some simple methods for formatting angles into strings, although for more fine-tuned control we recommend using [Printf](https://docs.julialang.org/en/v1/stdlib/Printf/) or a package like [Formatting.jl](https://github.com/JuliaIO/Formatting.jl). `format_angle` takes parts (like from `deg2dms` or `rad2hms`) and a delimiter (or collection of 3 delimiters for each value).